 - It’s always okay to leave the space if you need to; don’t worry about interrupting.

-Volunteers are on the floor to take care of the space.
+- At every event, team members will be the floor to take care of the space.
 If you need any guidance or something’s not right, please approach us.
-We’re wearing Unspoken Words T-shirts.

-If you’re experiencing financial hardship and you can’t access the cost of a ticket, get in touch and we’ll see what we can do.
-We have a small budget set aside for subsidised tickets.
+If you’re experiencing financial hardship and you can’t access the cost of a ticket for a specific event, get in touch.

-- Live Auslan interpretations will be part of the 2018 festival.
+- Live AUSLAN interpretations will be part of Opening Night and Closing Night.

-- The Red Rattler does not have an embedded hearing loop but we are more than happy to use personal hearing loop equipment, drop us a line beforehand or at the door & our organisers will sort that out for you.
+- We are happy to use personal hearing loop equipment: drop us a line beforehand and our organisers will sort it out.

 - All sessions will be well-lit, except some performances which will have good stage lighting but lowered audience lights.

-- There will be smoking areas outside a minimum of four metres from the entrance.
+- In each venue, smoking areas will be outside and a minimum of four metres from the entrance.
 Please endeavor to minimise secondhand smoke exposure & try to avoid bringing ash or smoke particles on your clothes/hair with you into the venue as much as is possible, to reduce risk for people will hypersensory issues or allergic reactions.

-- We are working on arranging recordings of some of the panels so that people who can’t make it in person can still engage with the festival.
+- We are recording some events (photo, video and/or sound) so that people who can’t make it in person can still engage with the festival.

-- As per the above, parts of the festival will be recorded and photographed.
-We will not photograph anyone who does not want to be photographed – feel free to flag with us if you have particular concerns.
+- We will not photograph anyone who does not want to be photographed – feel free to flag with us if you have particular concerns.